Our Team

 -

-Carrie Given, Program Director of Horizon Prison Initiative at Ohio Reformatory for Women
+Carrie Given, HPI Program Director at the Ohio Reformatory for Women

 I am honored to serve as the Program Director for Horizon Prison Initiative at the Ohio Reformatory for Women (ORW).